openshift/installer/docs/dev/libvirt-howto.md

   interfaces: enp0s25 tun0
 ```
 With the name of the active zone, include the source and port to allow connections
 from the IP range used by your cluster nodes.
-The default subnet is `192.168.124.0/24`
-unless otherwise specified.

 ```sh
 sudo firewall-cmd --zone=FedoraWorkstation --add-source=192.168.124.0/24